Xavier-Podwoski/Project-3---MLP/README.md

 Code Features: MLP Classifier
 Metrics Used and Implemented:
-  Accuracy
+  Accuracy,
-  Precision
+  Precision,
-  Recall
+  Recall,
-  F1 Score
+  F1 Score,

 How to run: